 Soichiro worked hard, on fire, to broaden his knowledge of machines, mechanics, and principles.
 From the late stories of those who had the opportunity to work with him, we learn that he never stopped at just one area of this vast field of mechanics – in other words, he was the man who was good at everything – really good at everything, sometimes even talking about things that were seemingly impossible for a man or that remained at the level of lines in the handbooks of the great engineers.

-The same Yuzo encouraged Soichiro’s interest in motorsport – in 1923, he started to work on racing cars under the guidance of his mentor and his younger brother Shin’ichi.
-Together they created a prototype using a Daimler engine, followed shortly after by the Curtiss – a model still kept in the Honda museum today.
-The Curtiss is actually a mix of an aircraft engine – American Curtiss “Jenny” A1, mounted on the chassis of a Mitchell model – the car participated on 23 November 1924 in the Fifth Japan Automobile Competition, piloted by Yuzo’s brother, winning a place among the leaders.
+The same Yuzo encouraged Soichiro’s interest in motorsport.
+In 1923, he began working on racing cars under the guidance of his mentor and his younger brother, Shin’ichi.
+Together, they built a prototype using a Daimler engine, followed shortly thereafter by the Curtiss, a model still on display at the Honda museum today.
+The Curtiss combines an American Curtiss “Jenny” A1 aircraft engine with the chassis of a Mitchell model.
+The car participated in the Fifth Japan Automobile Competition on 23 November 1924, piloted by Yuzo’s brother, and won a place among the leaders.

-Shortly afterwards, in April 1928, Soichiro was named head of a small workshop in Hamamatsu province by his boss, an opportunity he took advantage of, trying to bring small ideas for improving products and vehicles to life – one of the proposals was to replace the spokes of bicycle wheels with metal ones, for which he received a patent, but it did not bring much profit to the small workshop, which had since become his personal property.
-Soichiro then changed the course and started manufacturing engine piston rings – a project in which he invested all his money but was ridiculed by the workshop’s bosses.
-Not having the notion of letting himself be ruined, Honda continues manufacturing these piston rings, even though for a long time, this activity, or “hobby” as his colleagues called it, leaves him more broke than with money in his pocket.
+Shortly afterward, in April 1928, Soichiro was named head of a small workshop in Hamamatsu province by his boss, an opportunity he seized, trying to bring small ideas for improving products and vehicles to life.
+One proposal was to replace the spokes of bicycle wheels with metal ones, for which he received a patent, but it did not bring much profit to the small workshop, which had since become his personal property.
+Soichiro then changed course and started manufacturing engine piston rings – a project in which he invested all his money but was ridiculed by the workshop’s bosses.
+Not wanting to be ruined, Honda continued manufacturing these piston rings, even though for a long time this activity, or “hobby” as his colleagues called it, left him more broke than with money in his pocket.

 But why did he fail?
-Because Soichiro’s attitude, rather arrogant on the technical side, was holding him back; having a problem with mixing metals, Honda didn’t listen to what the more knowledgeable told him, stubbornly sticking to his own recipe.
-The change came when Soichiro shifted his own way of looking at and approaching his surroundings and accepted the importance of studying, enrolling as a student at Hamamatsu Technical School – thus finishing high school.
+Because Soichiro’s attitude, rather arrogant on the technical side, was holding him back.
+He had a problem with mixing metals and didn’t listen to those who were more knowledgeable, stubbornly sticking to his own recipe.
+The change came when Soichiro shifted his way of looking at and approaching his surroundings and accepted the importance of studying, enrolling as a student at Hamamatsu Technical School – thus finishing high school.

 He succumbed to learning when given the secret of the mixture needed for his piston rings – silicone.
 Soichiro thus became a full-time student at the rather advanced age of 28.
-An interesting fact about that period is that Soichiro was the only person in the university who drove a car, personally owned – a Buick, at a time when even professors could not afford a personal vehicle.
+An interesting fact about that period is that Soichiro was the only person at the university who drove a car he personally owned – a Buick – at a time when even professors could not afford a personal vehicle.

 Soichiro married his girlfriend Sachi in October 1933, at 28.
-Sachi – an educated woman – was also his only love, remaining close to him until her last day.
-She was also his right hand or test driver when Honda Motors took off a few years later.
+Sachi, an educated woman, was also his only love and remained close to him until her last day.
+She was also his right-hand or test driver when Honda Motors took off a few years later.

 saachihonda

-The fact that Soichiro opened his mind and vision to expand on foreign learnings set him on the right track, and he soon became a successful builder of racing engines; their special feature was that none of them exploded, thanks to the engine cooling method he invented, which was completely new in the racing world.
+Soichiro opened his mind and vision to expand on foreign learning, which set him on the right track, and he soon became a successful builder of racing engines.
+Their special feature was that none of them exploded, thanks to the engine-cooling method he invented, which was completely new in the racing world.
 But don’t be scared.
-Honda didn’t finish his studies either, vehemently refusing to take his graduation exams; his answer was quite dry, simple but convincing at the same time: “I need knowledge, not a diploma“.
+Honda didn’t finish his studies either, vehemently refusing to take his graduation exams.
+His answer was quite dry, simple but convincing: “I need knowledge, not a diploma.”

-Soichiro is taking advantage of the upward momentum and getting increasingly involved in this motorsport phenomenon, so he can experience first-hand the engine’s impact on the driver and feel what needs improvement.
-But in 1936, a severe accident ended his driving career for Soichiro, leaving him in hospital for three months with multiple fractures.
+Soichiro is taking advantage of the upward momentum and increasingly getting involved in this motorsport phenomenon so he can experience the engine’s impact on the driver firsthand and identify what needs improvement.
+But in 1936, a severe accident ended Soichiro’s driving career, leaving him in the hospital for three months with multiple fractures.

-Soichiro’s first truly workable and considered product was completed on 20 November 1937, at which point Soichiro plucked up the courage, and the first factory – Tokai Seiki – opened its doors in 1938, a year later.
-In 1941 the factory received large orders from Toyota and more and more during the Second World War, but the success was short-lived – in 1945, the city of Hamamatsu was bombed, and Soichiro decided to sell his small factory to the Toyota concern for 450,000 yen.
+Soichiro’s first truly workable and considered product was completed on 20 November 1937.
+At that point, Soichiro plucked up the courage, and the first factory – Tokai Seiki – opened its doors in 1938, a year later.
+In 1941, the factory received large orders from Toyota, and more followed during the Second World War, but the success was short-lived.
+In 1945, the city of Hamamatsu was bombed, and Soichiro decided to sell his small factory to the Toyota concern for 450,000 yen.

 honda1

-The name “Honda” first appeared on a plaque on the wall of a building in 1946, when Soichiro set up the Honda Technology Research Institute, where he built… mopeds.
-It should not be forgotten that Honda is a pioneer of motorcycles today, the concept of mounting an engine on a bike not being as widespread at the time as we might have thought.
-Europeans had been toying with the idea since the First World War, but Japan only tested a few imported bikes from overseas.
+The name “Honda” first appeared on a plaque on the wall of a building in 1946, when Soichiro established the Honda Technology Research Institute, where he built… mopeds.
+It should not be forgotten that Honda is a pioneer in motorcycles today, as the concept of mounting an engine on a bike was not as widespread at the time as we might have thought.
+Europeans had been toying with the idea since the First World War, but Japan had only tested a few imported bikes from overseas.

-The first model to feature Soichiro’s signature was quite special – the engine was made from an old wartime radio generator, adapted and converted by Soichiro to power the bike’s frame – Honda sold 1,500 of the first model.
+The first model to feature Soichiro’s signature was special – the engine was built from an old wartime radio generator, adapted and converted by Soichiro to power the bike’s frame.
+Honda sold 1,500 of the first model.
 In 1947, Honda replaced this adapted engine with a 50cc two-stroke engine, Soichiro Honda’s own creation.
 In September 1948, the Institute changed its name to Honda Motor Company.
 Honda experienced rapid growth thanks to these motorcycles.
-In ’51, the first four-stroke model was launched on the market, and in 1958 the Honda name was recognized as the largest Japanese motorcycle manufacturer in the world.
+In ’51, the first four-stroke model was launched, and in 1958 the Honda name was recognized as the largest Japanese motorcycle manufacturer in the world.

 Fame and notoriety are spreading, and Soichiro has to rethink his company’s management strategy – this part he does well.
-Honda has been recognized as a revolutionary not only in terms of the technical side of his company but also in the rather broad and open vision of his staff – known for selecting his employees with great care, Soichiro has always believed that good work will be done by people who are not bullied or pushed around, thus giving the research department total freedom, without constraints.
-At the same time, he created a system of evaluation and promotion based on the employee’s personal criteria for his performance within the company – in a way, Honda created a system designed to create geniuses so that anyone could replace him as president of the company when needed.
+Honda has been recognized as revolutionary not only for the technical side of his company but also for the broad, open vision of his staff.
+Known for selecting employees with great care, Soichiro has always believed that good work will be done by people who are not bullied or pushed around, so he gave the research department total freedom, without constraints.
+At the same time, he created a system of evaluation and promotion based on each employee’s personal criteria for performance within the company – in a way, Honda created a system designed to create geniuses so that anyone could replace him as president of the company when needed.

-Soichiro put his mind to it and thought about the problem from a different angle than a car manufacturer usually does, focusing on the emissions problem – no manufacturer had actually taken the problem seriously.
-Honda thus built the first catalytic converter and the first low-pollution engine, all of which were prepared for the company’s star car – the Honda Civic (SB1), which was to be launched in 1975 and enjoyed huge success.
+Soichiro put his mind to it and approached the problem from a different angle than a car manufacturer usually does, focusing on emissions.
+No manufacturer had taken the problem seriously.
+Honda thus built the first catalytic converter and the first low-pollution engine, both of which were prepared for the company’s star car – the Honda Civic (SB1), which was to be launched in 1975 and enjoyed huge success.

-Moreover, the 1970s were a success for Honda, with Soichiro deciding to open the first factory on American soil in Ohio.
-The best-selling model on the US market was the very first model produced – the Accord, a model which soon became the leader in its market segment in the 1980s.
-The Accord is also why Soichiro Honda’s name is still written in today’s American car industry’s Hall of Fame.
+Moreover, the 1970s were a success for Honda, as Soichiro decided to open the first factory on American soil in Ohio.
+The best-selling model on the US market was the very first model produced – the Accord, which soon became the leader in its market segment in the 1980s.
+The Accord is also why Soichiro Honda’s name is still inscribed in today’s American car industry’s Hall of Fame.

-Soichiro has admitted, in various interviews, that the key to success for him was simply the fact that every time he attempted, he would fail or succeed.
-And if he failed, it was not the end.
-He would pick himself up, as he did on numerous occasions, starting over.
-He never feared failure, taking it in his arms and preparing for the next victory with the same mad smile on his face.
+Soichiro has admitted, in various interviews, that the key to his success was simply that every time he tried, he either failed or succeeded.
+If he failed, it was not the end.
+He would pick himself up, as he did on numerous occasions, and start over.
+He never feared failure, embracing it and preparing for the next victory with the same mad smile on his face.
 He never accepted defeat.
-He fought hard for his ideas, even though everything around him was howling, it was impossible and he’d better give up.
+He fought hard for his ideas, even when everything around him howled that it was impossible and he’d better give up.

-Another particular detail of Honda’s was, as I related a little above, his different way of hiring people in the company – not infrequently, he turned down individuals with impeccable credentials just because they had graduated from far too many schools; his main fear was that their thinking – too dogmatic and framed by societal standards – would affect the smooth running of his company and would not coincide with his open-minded product vision.
+Another particular detail of Honda’s was, as I related a little above, his different way of hiring people in the company.
+Not infrequently, he turned down individuals with impeccable credentials simply because they had graduated from far too many schools; his main fear was that their thinking – too dogmatic and framed by societal standards – would affect the smooth running of his company and would not coincide with his open-minded product vision.

-Soichiro Honda spent 65 years with the company, testing absolutely every new model that came to market.
-He died suddenly in 1991 at the age of 85 from liver failure.
-No one knew he was ill, as Soichiro remained at the company’s helm for a long time in the shadows, acting as vice president.
+Soichiro Honda spent 65 years with the company, testing every new model that came to market.
+He died suddenly in 1991 at age 85 from liver failure.
+No one knew he was ill, as Soichiro remained in the shadows at the company’s helm for a long time, serving as vice president.

-He left behind a company worth over $30 million, a name, a brand, a legend, 470 inventions and 150 patents, doctorates from American universities, Japan’s highest award – Japan’s Blue Ribbon, etc.
+He left behind a company worth over $30 million, a name, a brand, a legend, 470 inventions and 150 patents, doctorates from American universities, Japan’s highest award, the Blue Ribbon, etc.

 Thank you, Soichiro.
-You will always remain a cornerstone in the hearts of many Honda lovers and beyond.
+You will always remain a cornerstone in the hearts of many Honda lovers and others.

 Next post Let’s dance, baby: NSX Type S 2022